bseltz-cohesity/scripts/powershell/expungeDataSpillage/README.md

 ## Components

 * expungeDataSpillage.ps1: the main powershell script
-* cohesity-api.ps1: the Cohesity REST API helper module
+* cohesityCluster.ps1: Cohesity REST API helper module

 Place both files in a folder together, then we can run the script.